 In addition, a research proposal could also be written and submitted by researchers to a finding agency or financial source outside their regular income.
 In this case, any researcher hoping to get such funding must present a grant proposal on which basis the grant may be awarded.
 After a researcher completes a project or a significant phase of a large project, he or she is expected to communicate the findings to others through a research report.

-At the end of this unit and relevant readings, you should be able to:
+At the end of this unit and relevant readings, students should be able to:

-- explain what research proposal is
+- 1. Explain what the research proposal is.

-- enumerate and discuss components of a research proposal
+- 2. Enumerate and discuss components of a research proposal.

-- discuss research project report.
+- 3. Discuss research project report.

 3.1 Research Proposal